-"Cultivation site" means one or more the locations or a facility facilities on one legal parcel subject to a single approved Permit where medical cannabis is planted, grown, harvested, dried, cured, graded, trimmed, processed or packaged for transport, or that does all or any combination of those activities.
+"Cultivation site" means one or more locations or facilities on one legal parcel subject to a single approved Permit where medical cannabis is planted, grown, harvested, dried, cured, graded, trimmed, processed or packaged for transport, or that does all or any combination of those activities.
 One or more areas of cannabis cultivation may exist on the legal parcel used for that purpose.

-"Dwelling Uunit" means a single unitlegal residential structure providing complete, independent living facilities for one (1) or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation, and having only one (1) kitchen.
+"Dwelling unit" means a legal residential structure providing complete, independent living facilities for one (1) or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation, and having only one (1) kitchen.

-"Greenhouse" means a completely enclosed structure whose structural members are made of preformed, rigid construction materials.
+"Greenhouse" means a completely enclosed structure whose structural members are made of pre-formed, rigid construction materials.
 The walls, roof, and ends are typically covered using a transparent material, often glass, that is fixed in place, and which allows solar radiation to penetrate the surface and affect the growing environment of the plants inside.

-"Hoop House" means a structure that whosewith structural members are made of flexible and somewhat rigid construction materials, typically PVC pipe or similar material.
+"Hoop House" means a structure with structural members are made of flexible and somewhat rigid construction materials, typically PVC pipe or similar material.
 The ends may be covered or left open and the material covering the structural members is readily removable and is typically removed and re-affixed frequently.

-"Identification card" shall have the same definition as California Health and Safety Code Section 11362.5 et seq., and as may be amended.
+"Identification card" shall have the same definition as California Health and Safety Code section 11362.5 et seq., and as may be amended.

-"Indoors" means within a fully enclosed and secure structure that complies with the California Building Code-(CBC), as adopted by the County of Mendocino, that has a complete roof enclosure supported by connecting walls extending from the ground to the roof, and a foundation, slab, or equivalent base to which the floor is securely attached.
+"Indoors" means within a fully enclosed and secure structure that complies with the California Building Code, as adopted by the County of Mendocino, that has a complete roof enclosure supported by connecting walls extending from the ground to the roof, and a foundation, slab, or equivalent base to which the floor is securely attached.
 The structure must be secure against unauthorized entry, accessible only through one (1) or more lockable doors, and constructed of solid materials that cannot easily be broken through, such as 2" x 4" or thicker studs overlain with 3/8" or thicker plywood or equivalent materials.
 Plastic sheeting, regardless of gauge, or similar products do not satisfy this requirement.

-"Legal parcel" or "Parcel" means a lot of real property which, upon application, is eligible for a certificate of compliance or which was created pursuant to the Subdivision Map Act" prior to January 1, 2016, or for which a certificate of compliance was recognized and recorded prior to January 1, 2016.
+"Legal parcel" or "Parcel" means a lot of real property which was created pursuant to the Subdivision Map Act prior to January 1, 2016, or for which a certificate of compliance was recognized and recorded prior to January 1, 2016; provided, however, for real property within